Do interviews make you break out into a sweat? Here are seven times an interview coach can help.

 Actually, it is a pretty big deal, and you need to prepare — and no, that doesn't mean forcing your significant other to play interviewer.
 Instead, it's time to turn to interview coaching.

 Interview coaching will help alleviate some of those sweat-inducing jitters.
 You'll take part in a mock interview and receive real-time feedback.
 Have something in particular you need to work on?
 Your body language?
 Small talk?
 Overall confidence?
-Interviewing coaching can help.
+Interview coaching sessions can help.

 Here are seven instances where interview coaching can really pay off:

 1. You never get past the phone screen

 Phone screens are the ultimate first impressions, but they're also quite intimidating.
 If a recruiter or hiring manager calls you out of the blue, you might feel flustered.
 Even if it's a scheduled affair, screenings are nerve-wracking.
 After all, you're trying to woo a stranger through the phone.

-But here's the thing: If you can't seem to make it passed the phone screen — stage zero of the job interview process — then you're not even getting a real chance.
+But here's the thing: If you can't seem to make it past the phone screen — stage zero of the job interview process — then you're not even getting a real chance.
 That's where an interview coach can help.
-Your coach will help you gain the confidence and interview skills you need to move forward.
+Interview coaches will help you gain the confidence and interview skills you need to move forward.

 2. You haven't mastered your elevator pitch

 Whether you're a seasoned professional with decades of experience or you're just entering the workforce, crafting your elevator pitch is a daunting task.
 How do you summarize all of your experiences, hopes, and dreams into a 30-second spiel?

-Time to video chat your career coach.
+Time to video chat with your career coach.
 They'll work with you to polish and perfect your elevator pitch.
-You can then use this pitch for years to come — at networking events, during phone screens, or even in your LinkedIn profile.
+Job seekers can then use this pitch for years to come — at networking events, during phone screens, or even in your LinkedIn profile.